Information Services & Technology

 The Earl F. Sykes Union first opened in 1975 as the community center for West Chester University.
 A building expansion and major renovations were completed in 1995, providing students with a 102,000-square foot multipurpose facility.

-The student union, as a facility and an operation, is designed to encourage all members of the campus community to participate in a wide variety of cultural, social, educational, and recreational programs.
-The ground floor features the Lawrence A. Dowdy Multicultural Center, Campus Store, SSI Service Center, a 350-seat theater, the Ram's Den Lounge, and the east patio entrance.
-The first floor offers a food court and dining area, a multi-use outdoor terrace, a 5,000-square foot multipurpose ballroom designed for dances, concerts, banquets, and lectures, as well as the student union administrative offices and building Information Center.
+The ground floor features the Lawrence A. Dowdy Multicultural Center; Campus Store; Student Services, Inc. Service Center; a 350-seat theater; the Ram's Den Lounge/EcoGrounds coffee; and the east patio entrance.
+The first floor offers a food court and dining area; a multi-use outdoor pergola; a 5,000-square foot multipurpose ballroom designed for dances, concerts, banquets, and lectures; as well as the student union administrative offices and building Information Center.

-The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Fraternity and Sorority Life, Student Leadership and Involvement, LGBTQA Services, and Off Campus and Commuter Services.
-The Student Services, Inc. Business Office and the department of Campus Activities, along with student clubs and organizations, are also located on the second floor.
+The second floor houses the Student Affairs offices of the Fraternity and Sorority Life; Student Leadership and Involvement; Lesbian, Gay Bisexual, Transgender, Queer, Ally Services; and Off Campus and Commuter Services.
+The Student Services, Inc. Business Office; the department of Student Activities; and the Center for Student Involvement are also located on the second floor.

-The third floor Frederick Douglass Lounge Area features a 25-unit computer lab with quiet study and seminar space.
+The third floor Frederick Douglass Lounge Area features a 25-unit computer lab with quiet study and seminar space and a meditation lounge.
 Sykes Union also features 17 rooms accommodating groups from 4 to 500 for meetings, programs, and events.

 For information concerning Sykes Union, please call the Information Center at 610-436-2984/3360.